urso/ecslog/README.md

 ### Capturing Format strings

-The logging methods `Trace`, `Debug`, `Info`, `Error` always assume a format string is given.
-There are no alternative definitions not accepting a format string as first parameter.
+The logging methods `Tracef`, `Debugf`, `Infof`, `Errorf` require a format string as first argument.
 The intend of these methods is to create readable and explanatory message.

-The format strings supported are similar to the fmt.Printf family, but add support for capturing additional user fields in the current log context:
+The format strings supported are mostly similar to the fmt.Printf family, but add support for capturing additional user fields in the current log context:

 ```
-	log.Error("Can not open '%{file}'.", "file.txt")
+	log.Errorf("Can not open '%{file}'.", "file.txt")
 ```

 produces this document: